How I Stay Motivated During Long Runs: 11 Tricks To Maintain Running Motivation

 Learning how to combat, control and motivate the brain during the last stage of a marathon can be a real decider.
 Or even a 10km run, if that is long for you.
 Do you succumb and simply stop in frustration or is there a way to win over negative thoughts, continue to stay motivated and finish strong?

-Well, there are some tricks and helpful tips that I use.
+Well here are some tricks and helpful tips that I use to stay motivated during long runs and maintain running motivation.

 Brain likes compliments.
 Even before I set off for a long run, either in casual care-free training or a weekend race, I convince myself of a very important thing.
 How many people do I know can run that long?
 How many people are there who cannot run at all?